Ironmuffins/Javascript-Exercises/caesar/README.md

 Student notes:

 New functions:
-Function now wraps around alphabet for numbers under 26 and adds compatibility with punctuation.
+Function now wraps around alphabet for large scale shifts.

 Functionality in place:
-Function takes string and shift value and converts string to correctly shifted values.
-Function ignores spaces and punctuation.
+Function takes a string and shift value and converts string to correctly shifted values.
+Function ignores spaces and punctuation, and wraps around alphabet for small and large scale shift values, both positive and negative.

 Functionality to be added:
-Will work with large shift factors
+None, execpt condensing and cleaning up the code.